palaksharma04/Doctor-recommender/README.md

 Install all files from the Github repo in your personal computer.

-Navigate to Your Notebook: Use the file browser within Jupyter Notebook to navigate to the directory where your final.ipynb file is located.
+Navigate to your Notebook: Use the file browser within Jupyter Notebook to navigate to the directory where your final.ipynb file is located.

 Open the Notebook: Click on the final.ipynb file to open it in Jupyter Notebook.

-Execute Cells: You can execute the code cells in the notebook one by one by selecting each cell and pressing Shift + Enter.
-Alternatively, you can run all cells by clicking on "Cell" in the menu bar and selecting "Run All".
+Execute Cells: you can run all cells by clicking on "Cell" in the menu bar and selecting "Run".

-Enter Patient Information: Fill in the required patient information including age, gender, symptoms, cholesterol level, blood pressure, and city in the provided fields.
+Enter Patient information: Fill in the required patient information including age, gender, symptoms, cholesterol level, blood pressure, and city in the provided fields.

 Submit Information: Click the "Submit" button to process the information.